tusharmath/react-announce/README.md

 ```
 In this example, we wouldn't want the `time` stream to be updating the state of the component once the component has been unmounted, so we use `dispose` function which can take in multiple params of stream type and dispose them one by one once the component is unmounted.

+## Extensions

+You can create multiple extensions which are based on this module using the `createDeclaration` method.
+The method essentially helps you define a custom `getComponentStream` method without the verbosity.

 ### createDeclaration
 This is a special utility method provided to write custom declaratives on top of react-announce.
 For instance if I want to create a timer declarative, that sets the time elapsed since component was mounted to the state of that particular component, then I can use it as follows —